-Make a slime ring from green punch.
+1. Make a slime ring from green punch.

 Freeze green punch in a gelatin mold along with plastic bugs, spiders, and eyeballs.
 And place a few small glow sticks underneath the punch bowl: when the lights are turned down, the brew will radiate in a mysterious and unearthly fashion.

-Float life-size zombie hands made from ice.
+2. Make life-size zombie hands made from ice.

-When it's party time, run warm water over the gloves very briefly–just long enough to loosen the gloves from the ice–and carefully peel them off the frozen hands.
-The ice fingers break off easily, but that's okay–the disembodied digits just add to the "zombie" effect.
+Buy a couple of latex or rubber gloves.
+Wash them thoroughly with dish soap and turn them inside out.
+Carefully pour in water.
+Fasten tightly at the wrist with a rubber band.
+The shape will turn out best if you hang the gloves, fingers down, from your freezer shelf.
+Plan to freeze for at least one full day.When it's party time, run warm water over the gloves very briefly--just long enough to loosen the gloves from the ice--and carefully peel them off the frozen hands.
+The ice fingers break off easily, but that's okay--the disembodied digits just add to the "zombie" effect.

 3. Turn your punchbowl into a smoky witch's cauldron.